-- Composition — If you are hanging multiple canvases, place the largest one in the center, with the smaller pieces surrounding it.
+Step 3 - Composition: If you are hanging multiple canvases, place the largest one in the center, with the smaller pieces surrounding it.
 A good trick is to map out your wall’s area on the floor with masking tape.
 Place your canvas art prints on the floor first to see how they fit together, and make note of the spacing you’ll need between each piece.
 This way you’ll know exactly where to place them on your walls, saving wear and tear by not having to hammer and remove nails numerous times.

 Hardware Options to Hang Canvas Art

-- Eye Hooks (with wire and a nail) — Eye hooks are basically wood screws with hooks on one end to thread wire through.
+Step 8 - Eye Hooks: (with wire and a nail) — Eye hooks are basically wood screws with hooks on one end to thread wire through.
 Measure ⅓ down from the top of your canvas, and attach an eye hook on the left and right inside of each of the wooden stretcher bars.
 Be careful to make sure each hook is the same distance from the top of the canvas.

 Cut a piece of steel wire that’s the width of the canvas plus 8.”
 Secure it though each eye screw with a simple knot, then wrap the excess wire around each screw.
 The stretched wire should be, at its midpoint, 2 - 3” below the top of your canvas.